 The Equally Well backbone team provides overall direction, facilitates communication and action, including through Loomio and the e-news, works with champions to encourage and support activities, and shares stories of good practice from around the country.
 Backbone support is one of the most important factors for successful collaboration.

 Everyone in the backbone team has other roles and responsibilities within Te Pou, but each person brings important perspectives and skills to Equally Well.

-Caro Swanson, Te Pou service user lead.
-Caro’s provides a service user perspective and advises on strategic issues and direction.
+- Caro Swanson, Te Pou service user lead.
+Caro provides a service user perspective and advises on strategic issues and direction

-Wendy Donaldson, Te Pou researcher.
-Wendy coordinates the Equally Well Loomio group, and distributes the monthly newsletter.
+- Wendy Donaldson, Te Pou researcher.
+Wendy coordinates the Equally Well Loomio group and distributes the quarterly e-news

 Te Pou provides ongoing coordination and support through the backbone team, and hosts Equally Well resources and information on this website.
 Te Pou is also taking action for Equally Well in its own work.